Will Benson Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Giants have a 4.01 team ERA that ranks 12th across all league pitching staffs.

 - Giants pitchers combine to give up the fifth-fewest home runs in baseball (141 total, 1.1 per game).

-- In his last time out on Tuesday, the left-hander tossed 3 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- In his last appearance on Wednesday against the Philadelphia Phillies, the righty threw five innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.